DataFabricRus/visual-pipelines-research/NiFi/templates/README.md

 <h3>FIASXMLDeltaLoader</h3>
 <p>FIASXMLDeltaLoader.xml represents NiFi flow for downloading delta of FIAS database in xml format packed with rar acrhicve.
 The archive itself can be found at https://fias.nalog.ru/Updates.aspx</p>
 <h4>Description</h4>
-<p>The flow invokes FIAS service to get a link to the newest archive with xml delta and download this archive to the local folder.</p>
+<p>The flow invokes FIAS service to get a link to the newest archive with xml delta and download this archive to the local folder.
+The flow is set to download archive once in ten days without (!) checking if the base has been advanced or not.</p>
 <h4>Usage</h4>
 <p>To use this flow it is necessary to provide the following directory structure on the level of "bin" folder of NiFi (of course, you may edit processors as you want):</p>
 <ol>